 The pressure to "get big or get out" is fundamental to industrial agriculture—and takes a toll on communities.

 - Loss of mid-sized farms.
-Once the backbone of US agriculture, medium-sized farms are a dwindling breed, which means that fewer and fewer Americans make their living as farmers—a trend that has been bad for the economies of rural communities and farm states.
+Once the backbone of US agriculture, medium-sized farms are a dwindling breed, which means that fewer and fewer people make their living as farmers—a trend that has been bad for the economies of rural communities and farm states.

 - Harm to neighboring and downstream economies.
 Industrial agriculture can pack an economic wallop hundreds of miles from its origin—just ask local governments and utility managers who must install expensive equipment to remove fertilizer by-products from public drinking water supplies.
 Or ask people who make their living from fisheries or tourism on the Gulf of Mexico and elsewhere, where "dead zones" and toxic algae blooms caused by farm runoff do damage with an annual price tag in the billions.
 CAFOs, too, create pollution problems that reduce livability and depress property values in surrounding communities.